Snails! The site of these slow-moving slimy gastropods is enough to make any gardener’s blood boil.

 Tape that is more narrow may allow the snail to stretch over it and effectively bypass it.
 Gardeners who had used the copper mesh generally anchored it to the ground which might require more maintenance compared to the tape.

 If you’re going to go, this is definitely one of the better ways to do it.
 Snails are also attracted to beer so feel free to set a trap where you see snail activity.

 The trap needs to be close to ground level so that the snail can enter easily.
 A beer bottle with just enough beer to cover the bottom when laying on its side is ideal.

 You will need to remove some dirt so that the lip of the bottle is even with the ground.
 The snails will crawl inside and drink themselves to their demise making for easy cleanup in the morning.

-There are several specialty products you can purchase such as this Snail Shaped Trap (check price on Amazon) which certainly provides a better aesthetic than half-buried beer bottles!
+There are several specialty products and traps you can purchase which certainly provides a better aesthetic than half-buried beer bottles!

 Coffee can actually be used in two different ways to repel or kill snails.
 Coffee grounds make a formidable barrier for snails.

 Just simply spread the ground around your garden beds.
 But what some scientists in Hawaii have discovered is that is may actually be the caffeine.

 In fact, they did some tests that showed a caffeine solution sprayed on plants and surrounding ground killed small snails and deterred the larger ones.
 Not a bad way to recycle your leftover coffee each day.